TuxVinyards/qqX/README.md

 - Users still on version 1.8.04 and previous should download the latest release directly.
 For others, there was a fix in place a while back for the github changes behind the wget 302 / SHA error.
 So, use the installer/updater ....

-@ Nov 16th, one or two discrete features of the [development branch](https://github.com/TuxVinyards/qqX/tree/1.10.03-dev) are still in progress but it is [stable and downloadable](https://github.com/TuxVinyards/qqX/archive/refs/heads/1.10.03-dev.zip) and has several improvements, fixes and updates ....
+@ Nov 27th

+- New feature _mounting of qcow2 drives in a file manager_ ....

 - adds several quickget distro updates